+Table ES-1 (cont.)
 IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation BIOLOGICAL RESOURCES (cont.)
-Impacts to special status plant BIO-2: Minimize impacts to special status plants.
-Less Than species could occur during Prior to the approval of any solar development projects or related infrastructure under the Significant construction and/or operation REGPA, a CDFW-approved botanist shall evaluate the potential for special status plant species of the future solar to occur on the site and conduct surveys, if necessary, to determine presence or infer absence developments under the of special status plants on the site following the November 24, 2009 Protocols for Surveying REGPA. and Evaluating Impacts to Special Status Native Plant Populations and Natural Communities or the most current guidelines.
+BIOLOGICAL RESOURCES Impacts to special status plant species could occur during construction and/or operation of the future solar developments under the REGPA.
+BIO-2: Minimize impacts to special status plants.
+Prior to the approval of any solar development projects or related infrastructure under the REGPA, a CDFW-approved botanist shall evaluate the potential for special status plant species to occur on the site and conduct surveys, if necessary, to determine presence or infer absence of special status plants on the site following the November 24, 2009 Protocols for Surveying and Evaluating Impacts to Special Status Native Plant Populations and Natural Communities or the most current guidelines.
 When special status plants are found on a site, the project shall be redesigned or modified to avoid direct and indirect impacts on special status plants, to the maximum extent feasible, as determined by the County.
-In order to avoid direct and indirect impacts to special status plants, the projects should be re-sited or re-configured to provide an avoidance buffer of at least 0.25 mile from special status plant populations to account for the physical and biological processes that provide these species with their habitat and pollinator needs. with the potential to impact special status plant species as determined by a qualified biologist/botanist, a qualified botanist shall determine the presence or absence of special status plants within the project site.
-The following steps shall be implemented to document special status plants, as determined necessary by the botanist: Review Existing Information.
+In order to avoid direct and indirect impacts to special status plants, the project should be re-sited or re-configured to provide an avoidance buffer of at least 0.25 mile from special status plant populations to account for the physical and biological processes that provide these species as determined by a qualified biologist/botanist, a qualified botanist shall determine the presence or absence of special status plants within the project site.
+The following steps shall be implemented to document special-status plants, as determined necessary by the botanist: Review Existing Information.
 The botanist shall review existing information to develop a list of special status plants that could grow in the specific project area.
 Sources of information consulted shall include CDFW's CNDDB, the CNPS electronic inventory, and previously prepared environmental documents.
 If the project is taking place on BLM or state administered lands (e.g., BLM, State Trust Lands), the list of sensitive plants from that land managing agency shall be obtained and reviewed in addition to the lists previously mentioned.
 Coordinate with Agencies.
-The botanist shall coordinate with the appropriate agencies (i.e., CDFW and USFWS) to discuss botanical resource issues and determine the appropriate level of surveys necessary to document special status plants.
-Conduct Field Studies.
-The botanist shall evaluate existing habitat conditions for each project and determine what level of botanical surveys may be required.
-The type of botanical survey shall depend on species richness, habitat type and quality, and the probability of special status species occurring in a particular habitat type.
-Depending on these factors and the proposed construction activity, one or a combination of the
+The botanist shall coordinate with the appropriate agencies (i.e., CDFW and USFWS Less Than Significant